 One of my favorite things in our kitchen is my Franke Roller Mat, I seriously use it for everything.

-In addition to its many uses such as dish drying, or as a hot pad, I most often use it as a colander for my larger vegetables, like these potatoes in my Lyonnaise potatoes recipe.
+In addition to its many uses such as dish drying, or as a hot pad, I most often use it as a colander for my larger vegetables, like these potatoes in my Lyonnaise potatoes recipe as well as a resting rack for my New York Strip Steak recipe

 I’m going to peel these potatoes just for looks sake but please don’t feel like you have to, you know I’m all about making things look pretty :-).